Moment-based approach for two erratic KPZ scaling limits: Introduction

 It is not possible to improve Theorem \ref{mr2} so that convergence occurs a.s. or in probability.
 Let us explain why this is the case, and why it is difficult to directly use established methods such as the martingale problem or the chaos expansion to solve this problem.
 A direct application of the martingale problem would require us to prove tightness in a space of continuous functions, which as pointed out above is difficult.
 But even then, obtaining nice expressions for the quadratic variations of the relevant martingales seems to be extremely tedious.
 On the other hand, the chaos expansion method of \cite{AKQ14a, CSZ17a} would be difficult because as pointed out in \cite{Hai24}, the ``correct driving noise" in \eqref{dshe} to see the limit is \textbf{not} $\eta^\epsilon$ itself, but rather it is $\epsilon^{2p-\frac12} ((\partial_xK \star \partial_y^p \eta^\epsilon)^2 -C_\epsilon)$ for some large constant $C_\epsilon \uparrow \infty,$ where $K$ is the heat kernel and $\star$ is space-time convolution.
 To form a chaos expansion with \textit{this} noise seems to be a gargantuan task, since it is non-Gaussian and has nonzero correlations in both space and time.

-The paper \cite{Hai24} proves the result by using the theory of BPHZ renormalization \cite{HS23, CH18} to automatically find canonical \textit{probabilistic lifts} of the driving noise (which consist of some large but finite number of homogeneous chaoses over $\eta^\epsilon$), together with the \textit{analytic theory} of regularity structures \cite{Hai14} to construct a continuous map from the lifted noise to the solution.
+The paper \cite{Hai24} proves the result by using the theory of BPHZ renormalization \cite{HS23, CH18, Bai} to automatically find canonical \textit{probabilistic lifts} of the driving noise (which consist of some large but finite number of homogeneous chaoses over $\eta^\epsilon$), together with the \textit{analytic theory} of regularity structures \cite{Hai14} to construct a continuous map from the lifted noise to the solution.
 Those structural properties of the solution map are extremely powerful, and the reason why the result of \cite{Hai24} is more robust.
 Hairer calls the scaling of Theorem \ref{mr2} an example of ``variance blowup" because if one naively tries to set up the regularity structure based on just $\eta^\epsilon$ without \textit{separately} keeping track of $\epsilon^{2p-\frac12} ((\partial_xK \star \partial_y^p \eta^\epsilon)^2 -C_\epsilon)$, then the stochastic part of the construction of some of the trees fails to converge in $L^2$ due to an unbounded variance (despite the \textit{scaling subcriticality} of the equation for $z^\epsilon$ in the sense of \cite{Hai14}), similar to what happens if one tries to construct iterated integrals with respect to fractional Brownian motion with $H\le 1/4$.
+These variance blowup issues cause \cite{Hai24} to have to slightly modify the BPHZ theory before applying it, which makes it somewhat technical compared to the more elementary approach here.

 Next, we consider another application of Proposition \ref{mr}, which is unrelated to Theorem \ref{mr2} despite the apparent similarity.
 The following result was first conjectured in \cite{dom} and then proved in \cite{Par24}.